PaoloRibeca/KPop/test/ScaleRule/README.md

 Every m\* is a lower bound: all probes start at the periphery, only eight seeds are tried, and the size ladder has gaps.

-**No constant threshold can work.** Under G3b a group of exactly s members is eligible, and on VP2 classical the s farthest points beat the guarded labels at s = 16, 22 and 32.
-A threshold above 32 would charge 27 of 39 VP1 classes, 45 of 53 RdRp classes and 27 of 36 VP2 classes as noise; s = 8 already charges 15, 32 and 14 at full n.
+**No constant threshold can work.** Under G3b a group of exactly s members is eligible.
+On VP2 one beats the guarded labels at every threshold tried, on one silhouette or the other: on the simplified silhouette at every s up to 22 (+0.037 at s = 8), on the classical one at s = 2–6, 16, 22 and 32, resisting only at s = 8 and 11, by 0.001.
+On VP1 no degenerate probe beats the guarded labels above s = 4, and on RdRp none ever does, so the size that works depends on the data and finding it takes labels.
+A threshold large enough for VP2 would charge 27 of 39 VP1 classes, 45 of 53 RdRp classes and 27 of 36 VP2 classes as noise at s = 32; s = 8 already charges 15, 32 and 14 at full n.

 **The labels are not the optimum in either direction.** Splitting the largest class raises the unguarded score (VP1 +0.10, VP2 +0.09, classical), but five nearest-pair merges raise it too, in all